How do you find your passion and purpose? This is probably one of the most asked questions in our Kwik Brain community.

 An innovator in the field of human potential, he is also the chief architect behind the world’s first “purpose archetypes”–the Sparketypes™–tapped by tens-of-thousands of individuals, companies, and institutions in the quest to amplify purpose, expression, performance, and flow.

 In this episode, we’ll talk about what passion and purpose are, why they’re important, and how you can discover them.

 DEFINITIONS OF PASSION AND PURPOSE

-- Confusion between the two terms comes from people asking ‘what is your passion?’ as if it’s one thing, but actually there is a core deeper imprint driving a lot of the work and the way you contribute to the world, but that can be expressed in thousands of different ways over the course of your life, so you can have thousands of different passions
+- Confusion between the two terms comes from people asking ‘what is your passion?’ as if it’s one thing, but actually there is a core deeper imprint driving a lot of the work and the way you contribute to the world.
+That can be expressed in thousands of different ways over the course of your life, so you can have thousands of different passions.

 - Ask yourself: what is the universal deeper driver, the deeper meaning underneath doing all of these things (passions)?